KennethTraynor/react-around-auth/README.md

 * Forms are used to send and store information on a server

-* Responsive CSS layouts to allow for smaller screens to have a better experience
+* Responsive CSS layouts allowing smaller screens to have a better experience

 * Registering and Logging In